Looking for gap year ideas and solutions? Take our quiz to find out more.

 After getting your fill of frenetic city life, head out to Kampot Province which offers atmospheric towns, national parks, cave pagodas, and tropical beaches.
 Kampot town is laid-back, with accommodation ranging from backpacker hostels to boutique hotels.
 Sleepier Kep is just down the road, and has its famous crab market, hiking in Kep National Park, and nearby Koh Tonsay which plays host to a number of coral reefs and white sand beaches.

-Our final Cambodia highlight (although trust us, we have too many to count) is Battambang.
-This is the real Cambodia, far-removed from the jet-set destinations of Siem Reap and Phnom Penh.
-The third largest city in Cambodia, Battambang is the leading rice-producing province in the country.
 It unfurls along the Sangkae river and has some of the best-preserved French Colonial architecture in the country.
 Streets of French shop-houses host everything from fair-trade cafés to art galleries.
 Beyond the town lies a cluster of ancient temples, which, although not exactly Angkor Wat, do lack the crowds.

 Take me to Asia